 Deducting Engagement Fees From Success Fees Advisors are roughly nearly split down the middle on whether success fees are in addition to engagement fees or whether the engagement fees are deducted from the ultimate success fee.
-This year, 54% said they credited the engagement fees paid toward the success fee, down from 62% last year.
+This year 54% said they credited the engagement fees paid towards the success fee.
 In their comments, many advisors said that they don't want to deduct engagement fees, but it is a term that they sometimes negotiate with clients.
 Do you most commonly deduct collected engagement/work/retainer fees from success fees earned?

-Observations

-Not for small deals

-[It depends on the scope of the mandate.
-For example, if it's a small mandate with TEV around \$5M and it requires a lot of work, we will not deduct retainers from the success fee.

-INVESTMENT BANKER, MONTREAL, CANADA

-A negotiating point
+Observations A negotiating point

 The starting point is to deduct monthly fees from the success fee.
 If the client wants a reduction in fees (monthly or success), we will counter by having the monthly fees be incremental to the success fees.

-GREG DESIMONE, PRESIDENT, CATAPULT ADVISORY GROUP, BOSTON, UNITED STATES
+GREG DESIMONE, PRESIDENT, CATAPULT ADVISORY GROUP, BOSTON, MA

 Charging for Expenses Fewer firms are asking their clients to reimburse expenses.
-This year, 42% said expenses are not reimbursed, up from 32% last year.
-In our 2020 survey, only 17% said they don't ask for expense reimbursements.
-Of the firms that are reimbursed, the most common category is for travel and entertainment (55%).
-Of the firms that ask for reimbursement, 24% of them pass the cost of virtual data rooms on to their clients.
+This year, 43% said expenses are not reimbursed.
+Of the firms that are reimbursed, the most common category is travel and entertainment (56%).
+In the US, 22% of the firms that ask for reimbursement pass the cost of virtual data rooms on to their clients.
 This represents the increasing adoption of subscription-based data room services rather than per-deal transactions, according to Firmex market analysis.
 In the comments, advisors added that they often will charge clients for the cost of professional service fees, market data, and advertising.
 What expenses incurred by your firm on sell-side engagements are most commonly reimbursed by your clients?

 2022 Timing of Success Fee Payments With the prevalence of earn-outs and other structures through which buyers delay providing a portion of compensation to the sellers, there is an increasing question about the timing of success fee payments.
 About two-thirds of advisors insist that the full fee be paid at closing even if the seller hasn't received the full payment.
-That represents an increase from last year, when 59% said they expect to be paid in full on closing.
 If a success fee is earned, when is it most commonly paid?

 Observations Accepting delayed payouts As earn-outs have become more prevalent, we've had to adjust from paid in full at closing to when the earn-out is paid.
-MICHAEL VANN, PRESIDENT, THE VANN GROUP, LLC, BOSTON, UNITED STATES 🚄 🛴 If a client asks, in an earn-out structured deal, we will receive that portion of the total enterprise value that is due to us in fees as our client receives their portion.
-INVESTMENT BANKER, MONTEREY, CA. UNITED STATES Asking for payment in full at closing Our contracts will typically say in full on closing, and I will relax the payments to match the principal's payment stream after the fact.
-JONATHAN BLACK, PARTNER, KURO PARTNERS, OTTAWA, CANADA Setting Limits ∠ ✓ We reject earn-outs.
-There are some holdbacks, mainly for tax reasons, with a maximum of 18 months. and never more than 15% of the fee.
-MICHAEL HAGERMAN, CEO, DIRECTORSEDGE, VANCOUVER, CANADA
+MICHAEL VANN, PRESIDENT, THE VANN GROUP, LLC, BOSTON, MA 🕻 🕻 If a client asks, in an earn-out structured deal, we will receive that portion of the total enterprise value that is due to us in fees as our client receives their portion.
+INVESTMENT BANKER, MONTEREY, CA